joeyslack/wikileaks-block-collector/README.md

 # Wikileaks Block Collector
-This is an attempt to collect raw block data in a single repository to make it easier to sort through for information related to Assange's rumoured disappearance.
+An organized attempt to collect raw block data in a single repository to make it easier to sort through for information related to Assange's rumoured disappearance!
 Git's excellent version control can help us crowdsource this tedious task with minimal effort.

 ## If you’re comfortable using Github and NodeJS:
 1. Clone this repository.